csesoc/ARGS/README.md

 The admin can view a user's username, points and solves.
 They can also delete a user.

+<< Sorting order may need changing >>

 Users can be viewed sorted by:
 - Username (Descending)
 - Username (Ascending)
 - Points (Descending)